 Can I register for a single course?

 You bet!
-Registrations for individual courses will open September 1st.
+Registrations for individual courses are now open - just go to the calendar page and fast-forward to December.
 Costs will vary.

 Do you have designated course tracks that I have to sign up for?